jayfiveshin/jayfiveshin.github.io/_posts/2012-12-26-career-update.md

 So, now I'm trying to figure out how I'm going to get what I want.
 I'm coming up with a job search plan and working out a system that will help discipline myself to follow through on those plans.
-Building and maintain my personal website will be part of that plan.
-I will write blog entries related to my job search and this will not only help me keep track of things, but also improve my front-end web development skills; something I'm very much interested in doing as a *serious* hobby.
+Building and maintaining my personal website will be part of that plan.
+I will write blog entries related to my job search and this will not only help me keep track of things, but also improve my front-end web development skills; something I'm very much interested in doing as a serious hobby.

 That's all for now.